Honeyknows/weknows/EmailTracer/README.md

 - Gmail, Outlook, Yahoo, and other large providers often hide the true original sender IP.
 - Privacy-focused services may provide limited routing information.
-- Free APIs (like ip-api) may be rate-limited if heavily utilized without a paid key.